AliceRixte/gl-grasp/README.md

 # gl-manus
-The first centimanus hand using OpenGL
+The first centimane grasp using OpenGL.